Atnabon/developer_roadmap/readme.md

 ## Development

-Clone the repository, install the dependencies and start the application
+Clone the repository, install the dependencies and Start the application

 ```bash
 git clone git@github.com:kamranahmedse/developer-roadmap.git